se-edu/guides/tutorials/intellijCodeStyle.md

    * For `Class count to use import with '*'` and `Names count to use static import with '*'`: Set to `999` to prevent IntelliJ from contracting the import statements.
    * For `Import Layout`: The order is:<br>
      ![](images/intellij/importOrder.png)

+## Tweak: Auto-remove trailing spaces {{ icon_level_intermediate }}

+You can configure Intellij to automatically strip trailing white space in code lines, as follows:
+1. Go to `Settings`.
+1. On the left side of the dialog, click on `Editor` -> `General`.
+1. On the right side, scroll to the `On Save` section.
+1. Change `Remove trailing spaces on:` to `Modified lines`.